Cabuyao: Geography

 Cabuyao is located 42 km southeast of Metro Manila, at the western portion of Laguna.
-It is bordered by Santa Rosa City to the north, Laguna de Bay, the country's largest lake, to the east, Calamba to the south, and Silang, Cavite to the east.
+It is bordered by Santa Rosa City to the north, Laguna de Bay, the country's largest lake, to the east; Calamba to the south, and Silang, Cavite to the east.
 Cabuyao is 45 km away from Santa Cruz, the provincial capital, and 8 km from the city center of Calamba, the chartered city and regional center of Calabarzon region.

 The only lake found in Cabuyao is Laguna de Bay.
 Barangays situated along the lake are Bigaa, Butong, Marinig, Gulod, Baclaran and Mamatid.
 Types of fish found in the lake are kanduli, biya, talapia, ayungin, hito, karpa, mamale, bangus, dalag, papalo, kakasuhet and dulong.
-The Cabuyao Fishing Port can be found on Barangay Marinig where many Cabuyeños and Cabuyeñas take zumba every Saturday and Sunday as the sun rises.
+The Cabuyao Fishing Port can be found on barangay Marinig where many Cabuyeños and Cabuyeñas undertake zumba every Saturday and Sunday at sunrise.